shaliulab/idtrackerai/docs/source/gallery.rst

 Small groups of fish (*D. rerio*)
 *********************************
-Videos of 10 30dpf zebrafish in a 70cm circular arena.

-*Coming soon*

 Video of 8 adult zebrafish with complex behaviors. (video used to develop this software [1]_ and the software in [2]_)